NorfairKing/template-tui/README.md

 First, make a cachix cache at cachix.org.
 Put its name in the right places within `.github/workflows/nix.yaml`.
 Then put its signing key in the 'Secrets' part of your repository on github.

+### Casts

+An example [autorecorder](https://github.com/NorfairKing/autorecorder) cast is provided in the `casts` directory.
+You can declare ascii casts for your TUI for documentation using autorecorder.
+If you don't need this, you can delete the `casts` directory and the relevant part of `nix/overlay.nix` and `ci.nix`.

 ### Workflow examples